Global Business Leadership (GBUS)

 GBUS 330A International Organizational Behavior in the Bahamian Context (4 Credits)

 This course combines classroom learning at CSB/SJU during CD mod and ends with an experiential component abroad.
 This course is an inter-disciplinary examination of the international dimensions of organizational behavior.
 Course content includes topics such as cross-cultural management, cross-cultural communication, and global aspects of leadership, motivation, team management, and decision-making.
 The focus on this course will be on Bahamian culture, incorporating an international field experience to the Bahamas.
 There are no prerequisites for this course, although the course is limited to juniors and seniors.
-This course has an IC designation.
-Offered for A-F grading only.

 Prerequisites: None